timmcginley/41934/Assignments/A4/README.md

 The peer lesson will take place in the [final session of the course] which in 2024 is the 2nd December.

 ## Examples
+In this assignment you will develop custom content that if you share publicly will be reused in future versions of the course.
+You will see examples from previous years below.
+In this way you support both your own learning and the future learning of others as part of our circular education system concept.
+We hope you find the examples below inspiring and that you want to also help other students.
+Can you see gaps in the current tutorials?
+What did you learn on the course that there was not already a good tutorial for that you want to share with others?

 * [23 G37](https://github.com/Brise07/DTU---Advanced-BIM-Assignment/blob/main/A4/A4_Description.md) - Level 1 Modeller
 * [23 G04](https://github.com/s215270/F23_41934_Advanced_BIM_Group_4/tree/main/A4_OpenBIM_Guru) - Level 1 Modeller
 * [23 G01](https://github.com/s193826/Project_4) - Level 2 Modeller